filecoin-project/lotus-docs/content/en/lotus/get-started/use-cases.md

 A lotus node is required to interact with the filecoin blockchain.
 These nodes are also required when running a storage provider runs a lotus-miner to offer the storage on the network.

-Usually, the lotus nodes are kept small and reqular chain compaction is done to avoid node getting too large.
+Usually, the lotus nodes are kept small and regular chain compaction is done to avoid node getting too large.
 These nodes can be synced from a latest snapshot in case any failures and this reduces the time required to start them.

 A lotus node need to be deployed by anyone who wants to interact with the filecoin blockchain, provide storage, store data on filecoin and retrieve data from the filecoin network.